 Importers and exporters can expect a range of challenges, and even benefits if by acting smartly.
 With months until the referendum in June, it would be wise for businesses to review any currency strategies.

+For businesses trading across the channel or across the pond, Brexit will have an impact on trade.
+Just the threat of Brexit is being viewed by investors as bad for the UK economy – this fear has recently caused some serious dips in the pound.
 This has already hurt importers, certainly those without any form of currency protection in place.
 It’s worth noting that there’s still over three months until the referendum in June – so you can expect things to become a bit more volatile.
 Some big banks are predicting that sterling could fall by another 20 per cent should voters chose to leave the EU in June.
 The pound fell by 30 per cent in less than half a year after the UK pulled out of the European exchange-rate mechanism back in the 90s, so such a prediction when it comes to Brexit is certainly possible.
 Read more about Brexit: